WeiChihChern/Canny-Edge-Implementation/README.md

 - optimized `nonMaxSuppression()` & `hysteresis_threshold()` to reduce if statements </br>
 ### Update on 7/1 </br>
 - Vectorized a for-loop using omp inbranch for flow control </br>
+### Update on 7/1 </br>
+- Revised hysteresis threshold's algorithm, using recursive DFS now with same performance

 | Input size    |  Time (ms) (Avg. of 1000 runs)   | OpenMP Enable?  | Env |
 | ------------- |:-------------:| -----:|----------:|